 Your health care provider may make an evaluation based on your symptoms and a sleep history, which you can provide with help from someone who shares your bed or your household, if possible.

 You're likely to be referred to a sleep disorder center.
 There, a sleep specialist can help you determine your need for further evaluation.

 An evaluation often involves overnight monitoring of your breathing and other body functions during sleep testing at a sleep center.
 Home sleep testing also might be an option.
 Tests to detect sleep apnea include:

 - Nocturnal polysomnography.
 During this test, you're hooked up to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.

 Continuous positive airway pressure (CPAP).
-If you have moderate to severe sleep apnea, you might benefit from using a machine that delivers air pressure through a mask while you sleep.
+If you have moderate to severe obstructive sleep apnea, you might benefit from using a machine that delivers air pressure through a mask while you sleep.
 With CPAP (SEE-pap), the air pressure is somewhat greater than that of the surrounding air and is just enough to keep your upper airway passages open, preventing apnea and snoring.

 Although CPAP is the most common and reliable method of treating sleep apnea, some people find it cumbersome or uncomfortable.
-Some people give up on the CPAP machine, but with practice, most people learn to adjust the tension of the straps on the mask to obtain a comfortable and secure fit.
+Some people give up on the CPAP machine.
+But with practice, most people learn to adjust the tension of the straps on the mask to obtain a comfortable and secure fit.